kaori

 Search for barcodes with mismatches anywhere.
 More...

-struct BarcodePool
+class BarcodePool

-Pool of barcode sequences for a variable region.
+Pool of barcode sequences.
 More...

 class CombinatorialBarcodesPairedEnd